Skip to main content

 The pension exception

 Occupational pension benefits accrued under a final salary or defined benefit scheme do not transfer under TUPE.
 However, if the outgoing contractor operated a defined contribution (money purchase) pension scheme, the incoming contractor must provide access to an equivalent scheme — though they are not required to match the contribution rate.
-This is frequently misunderstood.
-The incoming contractor must provide a pension, but not necessarily the same pension.
 Given that most commercial cleaning operatives are enrolled in a basic qualifying workplace pension under auto-enrolment, the pension issue is usually straightforward in cleaning transitions.

 The timeline: what needs to happen and when